prefix-dev/pixi/docs/reference/cli.md

 - `--global`: Specify management scope to global configuration.
 - `--local`: Specify management scope to local configuration.

-Checkout the [global configuration](../advanced/global_configuration.md) for more information about the locations.
+Checkout the [pixi configuration](./pixi_configuration.md) for more information about the locations.

 ### `config edit`